bmhayward/Transcode/README.md

 ### Auto-Update

 Transcode checks for updates everyday at 3 a.m..
-Updates process include; installed brews, brew casks, Ruby gems and Transcode itself.
+Updating includes; installed brews, brew casks, Ruby gems and Transcode itself.
 If a Ruby gem update (`transcode-video`) is found, an update dialog is presented asking to proceed with the update.

 To view a list of updates or general Transcode logging, open the Console.app and search for ‘brew.’, ‘gem.’, ’batch.’, or ‘ transcode.’.
 The Transcode log file is located in `~/Library/Logs/transcode.log`.